 Be One With Nature: If your family likes animals and more specifically, birds, Barney’s Hummingbird Garden in Negril is sure to please.
 Plus, you can walk around the beautiful flower gardens while you enjoy a homemade smoothie!

 Knowing the dangers of traveling to a new place is only half the battle.
-Don’t forget to prepare for things that you can’t anticipate like emergency medical expenses – insure your trip to Jamaica.
+Now that you know the answer to “Is it safe to travel to Jamaica?”, don’t forget to prepare for things that you can’t anticipate like emergency medical expenses with travel insurance.
 If you are traveling to Jamaica near the hurricane or rainy season, there’s the potential that your adventure could be interrupted, delayed, or even canceled – travel insurance has your back 100%.
 Whether you are traveling to Jamaica by boat or by plane, Yonder wants to make sure that you are safe, happy, and can fully enjoy your amazing Jamaican adventure.

 What are some of your favorite destinations in Jamaica?